lmiguelvargasf/nova-stack/backend/README.md

 # Freya Backend

-This service is containerized via Docker Compose—see the [project root README](../README.md) for setup and running instructions.
+This service is containerized via Docker Compose.
+See the [project root README](../README.md) for setup and running instructions.

 ## Access Backend